-The community has a post office; library with internet access; 4 churches; a K–12 school; 1 general store with groceries and hardware; auto rentals with Bud’s Rent-A-Car phone 907-697-2403; cafe; liquor; store; 2 coffee shops; natural foods store (with deli); and fish-processing/retail store.
+Gustavus has a post office; library with internet access; 4 churches; a K–12 school; a general store with groceries and hardware; cafe; liquor store; 2 coffee shops; a natural foods store (with a deli); and fish-processing/retail store.
 Fishing supplies and licenses may be purchased locally.

 Accommodations in Gustavus at Annie Mae Lodge, Glacier Bay Lodge & Tours, and at other inns and lodges, and bed and breakfasts.
 The lodges and inns serve meals for guests; drop-in customers check for space-available meal reservations.
 Glacier Bay Lodge, located in the park at the end of the park road at Bartlett Cove, has a restaurant and lounge.
 (Bartlett Cove also offers the only campground in the Gustavus area—Bartlett Cove walk-in, tenting only.)